IHTSDO/snowstorm/docs/updating-snomed-and-extensions.md

 As this is the first time we will be importing another extension, we will need to create a CodeSystem on the server.
 For this example, we are going to use the Spanish Edition but it should be the same for any other edition or extension.

-On the swagger interface, look for the create a code system POST on the admin endpoint ( http://localhost:8080/swagger-ui.html#!/Admin/createCodeSystemUsingPOST ).
+On the swagger interface, look for the create a code system POST on the code systems endpoint ( http://localhost:8080/swagger-ui.html#!/Code_Systems/createCodeSystemUsingPOST ).
 Use the following in the request to create the branch:

 ```json
 {